Story by: Norton Healthcare on September 29, 2020

 Polycystic ovary syndrome, or PCOS, is a common condition caused by an imbalance of hormones that results in small cysts growing on the ovaries.
-PCOS mostly affects women in their late teens and 20s, and can cause irregular periods, infertility as well as other health issues.
+PCOS mostly affects women in their late teens and 20s, and can cause irregular periods or infertility, as well as other health issues.
 PCOS is one of the most common causes of female infertility.
 When should you see your OB/GYN?

-Diagnosing and treating PCOS early can help control symptoms and prevent long-term problems from developing, including diabetes and heart disease.
+Diagnosing and treating PCOS early can help control symptoms and prevent long-term issues from developing, including diabetes, heart disease and uterine cancer.

 PCOS is treated differently depending on your goals.

 Once you make an appointment, what should you expect from your doctor?
-Dr. Shively says it’s relatively simple to check for PCOS.
+According to Dr. O’Brien, it’s relatively simple to check for PCOS.

-Because PCOS can have serious consequences on your health, always see your doctor if something’s not right with your menstrual cycle.
+Because PCOS can have serious consequences on your health, always see your doctor if something seems not right with your menstrual cycle.

-Being overweight can also contribute to PCOS, and diet and exercise can help.
+Being overweight can contribute to PCOS, so diet and exercise can help.
 They can go along with, but do not substitute for, a gynecologist’s care and treatment.

 Even if you don’t have symptoms of PCOS, if you haven’t seen your OB/GYN in a while, now is a good time to make an appointment.